Criminology BA (Hons) (with Foundation Year)

 Introduction to Criminology

-Your first year will provide you will the core foundational knowledge in criminology.
+Your first year will provide you with the core foundational knowledge in criminology.
 You will be introduced to key ideas, concepts, theories and agencies that underpin criminology and criminal justice.
 You will study:

 Criminological Theory

 In this block of study you will explore the reasons behind crime and deviance.
-The block introduces you to a wide range of core criminological perspectives which have influenced the way criminologists explain criminal behaviour.
-You will study both traditional and contemporary criminological theory whilst considering how these can be applied to the real world.
+The block introduces you to a wide range of core criminological perspectives that have influenced the way criminologists explain criminal behaviour.
+You will study both traditional and contemporary criminological theory and consider how these ideas can be applied to the real world.

 Institutions and Process

-This block will introduce you to the inner working of the criminal justice system.
-You will study the key institutions including police, courts, prisons and probation, and think critically about the processes within them.
+This block will introduce you to the inner-working of the criminal justice system.
+You will study the key institutions including police, courts, prisons and probation, and think critically about how they operate.

 Politics, Philosophy and History of Crime

 In this block you will examine the politics, philosophy and history which underpin law, criminal justice and politics within the UK.
-You will learn about the creation and purpose of law, political actors, parties and ideologies, and mechanics of the UK government.
-You will also explore key local topics which have been impacted by sociological and political issues and how criminology can play a key role in understanding these.
+You will learn about the creation and purpose of law, political actors, parties and ideologies, and the mechanics of the UK government.

 Year Two